geneontology/geneontology.github.io/_docs/gene-product-information-gpi-format.md

 + The Gene Ontology Consortium stores annotation data, the representation of gene product attributes using GO terms, in tab-delimited text files.
 Each line in the file represents a single association between a gene product and a GO term with a certain evidence code and the reference to support the link.
 This page describes the Gene Product Information (GPI) 1.2 format.
 + **Note that the GPI file is the companion file for the [GPAD file](/docs/gene-product-association-data-gpad-format/).**
 + GO also provides annotations as [GAF files](/docs/go-annotation-file-gaf-format-21/).
-+ For more general information on annotation, please see the [Introduction to GO annotation page](/docs/go-annotations/).
++ For more general information on annotation, please see the [Introduction to GO annotation](/docs/go-annotations/).

 # Gene Product Information (GPI) 1.2 format